inspiredminds/contao-news-categories-search/README.md

 Contao News Categories Search
 =====================

-Contao extension to allow search results to be filtered by news categories.
+Contao extension to allow search results of the front end search module to be filtered by news categories.

 ## Attributions